Immigration Attorneys in Pembroke Pines and Sunny Isles Beach, FL

 - - Those interested in obtaining a student visa must apply to the school, which will then issue certain forms that must be completed after the applicant is accepted.

 - - It may be possible to adjust your status to a student visa if you entered the United States on another type of visa.
-However, it is important that you consult an attorney before doing so to make sure that you are not violating the terms of your original visa.
+However, it is important that you consult an Immigration Attorney before doing so to make sure that you are not violating the terms of your original visa.

 - - If you qualify for a student visa, it may also be possible for your spouse and children to accompany you on a “F-2” visa.